nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 > Note that a batch job requires a *pgpass* file as it cannot prompt for passwords.

-The first step is the creation of the Python program `my_program.py` (using the editor *nano*), containing the following code:
+The first step is the creation of the Python program `my_program.py`, using a command line editor such as *nano* or writing it on your local computer and uploading it with *SFTP*.
+Here is an example of the content of this program:

 ```
 # Python program (from Terminal):